LokeshN01/LokeshN01/README.md

 ## About Me 🚀

-🚀 I'm Lokesh Naganaboina, diving deep into the realms of Computer Science.
+🚀 I'm Lokesh, diving deep into the realms of Computer Science.
 My passion lies in harnessing the power of code to solve real-world problems, especially in the domains of Web Development and Data Science.

 🎓 **Education:** Completed my Bachelor's in Information Technology from Vasavi College of Engineering and I've completed my Masters degree from Clemson University in Computer Science.